ripienaar/puppet-catalog-diff/README.md

 known environment with the last known facts.
 It can then validate against the rest terminus ( or by proxy puppetdb ) that the node is still active.
-This filtered list should contain only machines that have not been decommissioned in puppetdb (important as complaining their catalogs would also reactive them and their exports otherwise ).
+This filtered list should contain only machines that have not been decommissioned in puppetdb (important as compling their catalogs would also reactive them and their exports otherwise).

 # Usage
 Before starting you need to copy or mount the contents of your current master's